zachary7829/openpwnage/README.md

 - jailbreak made by zachary7829
 - (jk?) kpmap patch
 - spv/p0laris for patchfinder
-- dora2-ios for part of sandbox patch / part of patchfinder
+- dora2-ios for part of patchfinder